MikhailSorokin/AWSGameLiftExampleProject/README.md

 This is an example project for building an unreal FPS with AWS gamelift

+# Update 9/12/22

+New way to install AWS server and client sdks with unreal: https://aws.amazon.com/blogs/gametech/how-to-integrate-the-aws-c-sdk-with-unreal-engine/

-# How to build for server
+# How to build for server (OLD)

 In VS 2019, make sure you have the latest .NET Framwork SDK (4.8) and all previous targeting packs Make sure you also have cmake downloaded and added to your environment paths.
 In command prombt, make sure "cmake --help" works